-As the first laboratory in Australia to offer testing to AS/NZS 4020 standards, we have tested thousand of products since 1992.
+AWQC was the first laboratory in Australia to offer testing to AS/NZS 4020 standards and equivalent International Standards, such as BS6920.
+Since then, we have tested thousands of products and have developed a deep understanding of industry requirements.

 The Standard requires that products do not affect the taste or appearance of water; do not support the growth of microorganisms; and do not release cytotoxic or mutagenic compounds or metals.
 The tests required are specific to the type of product submitted.